informalsystems/modelator/tests/cli/test_load_with_config.md

 ...
 ```

-Run `check` on the loaded model overriding the property to check and passing some setting to the checker:
+Running `check` on the loaded model, while overriding the property to check and
+passing some setting to the checker, should succeed:

 ```sh
 $ modelator check --invariants InvB --init=InitB --length=3